 See docs/logging.md for more details on log handling.

-crash_collector is responsible for collecting crash reports of applications running inside the VM and forwarding them out to the crash collector service provided by
+crash_collector is responsible for collecting crash reports of applications running inside the VM and forwarding them out to the crash collector service running on the host system.
+When

 maitred first starts up it configures